ebd2/ebd2.github.io/_posts/2015-06-03-so-i-have-these-vfds.md

 ---
 layout: post
-title:  "So I have these VFDs"
+title:  "So I have these VFDs..."
 date:   2015-06-03 12:00:00
 categories: projects vfd-clock
 ---

 All things Nixie tube made their rounds on the internet back when I was in college.
 The obvious coolness of the various clocks people had built led me down the path of thinking I should build one too.
 This notwithstanding the fact that I had no soldering iron, no experience in electronics other than Science Olympiad in high school, and these things run on *how* many volts?!

-Undeterred, I swung by Mendelsons the next time I was home.
+Undeterred, I swung by [Mendelsons](http://meci.com/) the next time I was home in Dayton, OH.
 Mendelsons does surplus and liquidation of nearly anything, but especially electronics.
 Electronics are on the third floor, reachable only by a manually operated freight elevator.
 Stock is organized by the aisle, and wire is sold by the pound.
 It's a tremendous place to go if you have more time than money or are a firm believer in the power of serendipity.

-One time, the guy checking me out told me a story of a couple of MPs coming by to reclaim sensitive parts from the cancelled B-1A after the B-1 program was revived as the B-1B.
+One time, the guy at the register told me a story of a couple of MPs coming by to reclaim sensitive parts from the cancelled B-1A after the B-1 program was revived as the B-1B.
 I can't speak to whether or not this story was strictly true, but having spent a number of afternoons wandering and wondering through the store, it's certainly plausible.

 Not far from the bathrooms is the "Tube Room", and there I found no Nixie tubes, which is probably just as well.
 I did however find a whole mess of NEC LD8113 vacuum fluorescent display (VFD) tubes and bought four of them.
 Mendelsons still sells these.
 You can purchase them online for the eye-watering sum of [$34](http://meci.com/nec-tube-display-ld8113.html "Holy crap") each.
-I'm certain that I did not pay $34 a piece for mine, but I can infer from the fact that I only bought 4 that that they weren't especially cheap either.
+I'm certain that I did not pay $34 a piece for mine, but I can infer from the fact that I only bought 4 that that they weren't especially cheap either, even 12 years ago.

 I let the tubes sit in various drawers through college and beyond.
 I eventually got a soldering iron and took digital logic lab my final year of college, but I never made the time to do anything with them ... until now.